 What areas do our Removalists Bulwer Island cover?

-We offer local, short distance removal services all over Bulwer Island, please check out our list to know more about the areas that we cover.
+We offer local, short-distance removal services all over Bulwer Island, please check out our list to know more about the areas that we cover.

 MiniMovers Removalists Bulwer Island will help you in all areas of your move with a comprehensive removal package including professional prepackers and unpackers who can also be hired at an hourly rate.
 Our MiniMovers Boxes will help prevent damage and speed up the moving process, thus dramatically decreasing the moving time and costs.
 Plus with our Buy Back system, we’ll let you save even more.
 Storage is not a problem either – ask us for solutions and we’ll help you with your self-storage needs.
 Book now and have the biggest, exceptionally professional local Removalists in Bulwer Island to come and help you move!

-Removalists Bulwer Island
+Facts about Bulwer Island

 While not an area in Brisbane you can live, Bulwer Island has some interesting history behind it.
 The island is a reclaimed mangrove tidal island within the Brisbane River and located within Pinkenba.
 In the late 1800’s to the early 1900’s Bulwer Island was used as a pilot station to guide ships into the Brisbane River.
 From the 1890’s through to 1952 there was a telegraph line running through the area linking Bulwer and other Moreton Bay Islands to the lighthouse on Bulwer Island.
-Today, you can still see some of the line along the Bulwer to North Point track and along the Telegraph Road.
+Today, you can still see some of the lines along the Bulwer to North Point track and the Telegraph Road.
 The lighthouse that was built on Bulwer Island has been moved and currently stands at the Queensland Maritime Museum.

-In 1961 the island was the site of a plane crash which was trying to land at Brisbane Airport.
+In 1961 the island was the site of a plane crash that was trying to land at Brisbane Airport.
 The plane was destroyed upon landing after the pilot suffered a cardiac arrest and the co-pilot was unable to take control of the plane.

-Currently, Bulwer Island is occupied by BP Australia operating one of the largest crude oil refineriesin QLD.
+Currently, Bulwer Island is occupied by BP Australia operating one of the largest crude oil refineries in QLD.
 It has recently been announced that this refinery will be closing in 2015, although the jetty and terminal used by the ships carrying the crude oil will stay in place and remain operational.
 The island has been used as a refinery since 1963.
 At this stage, there are no plans for what Bulwer Island will be used for, and it could take up to two years from the closure of the refinery before anything else could be built on the island.